-- 6.11.6.1 When an alarm is needed for chemical exposure control, management shall: - a.
+- 6.11.6.1 When an alarm is needed for chemical exposure detection, management shall: - a.
 Register the alarm with Occupational Health for inclusion in the JSC inventory.
-Submit JSC form 1879, "JSC Chemical Hazard Alarm Registration," along with a copy of the hazard analyses to Occupational Health, (x36726).
+Submit JSC form 1879, "JSC Chemical Hazard Alarm Registration," along with a copy of the hazard analyses to Occupational Health, (x36726) or jsc-dl-occ-health@mail.nasa.gov.
 The form requires specific information, including alarm owner, alarm type, chemicals of interest, location, calibration, maintenance, and recordkeeping.
 Occupational Health will assign an individualized registration number to the alarm and place it into the alarm-monitoring program.
-All chemical alarms, fixed in place and portable, shall be registered.
+All fixed in place chemical alarms shall be registered.
 You can find a link to JSC Form 1879 in Appendix D. - b.
-Use the same form (JSC Form 1879) to decommission the alarm when an alarm is no longer needed. - c.
+Use the same form (JSC Form 1879) to decommission the alarm when it is no longer needed or required. - c.
 Connect the alarm to the Emergency Dispatch Center for proper monitoring and response, if necessary. - d.
 Develop written procedures for alarm use, calibration, and maintenance.
 Maintain documentation to show compliance with these requirements (dates, times, calibration results, maintenance issues).
 Keep the documentation or a copy with the alarm for Occupational Health safety and management inspection purposes. - e.
 Include the appropriate alarm response by all occupants to all alarms found in the facility in the facility Emergency Action Plan.
 Brief or train facility occupants on this plan. - f.
 Maintain a list of names and methods of contact (phone number, pager number) of work area responsible parties and keep it readily available for support during off-hour alarm activations.